Platelet Rich Plasma (PRP) A Therapy For Hair Growth

 PRP / Stem Cell Stimulating Hair Regrowth Treatment

 NEW!!
 The use of PRP plus BioD Amniotic/Placental ECM (Extracellular Matrix) for the treatment of alopecia areata and androgenetic alopecia (hereditary male or female hair loss) is available from Dr. Alan Bauman at Bauman Medical Group.
 Gaining more attention recently from patients, physicians and the news media, Dr. Bauman has used PRP since 2009 to help his hair loss patients.
 Watch PRP Hair Growth treatment as seen on WPLG Local10 South Florida.

 Find out if you are candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman for a consultation

 .
-The use of PRP plus BioD Amniotic Stem Cell ECM (Extracellular Matrix) for the treatment of alopecia areata and androgenetic alopecia (hereditary male or female hair loss) is available from Dr. Alan Bauman at Bauman Medical Group.
+The use of PRP plus BioD Amniotic ECM (Extracellular Matrix) for the treatment of alopecia areata and androgenetic alopecia, also know as hereditary male or female hair loss, is available from Dr. Alan Bauman at Bauman Medical Group in Florida.
 Watch PRP Hair Growth treatment as seen on ABC News.

 Find out if you are candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman.